kenho01/youtube-clone/README.md

-# Youtube.com clone
+# Youtube.com Clone

-Utilised HTML and CSS to clone youtube.com.
+This repository contains code for the implemention of youtube.com.

-This repository also contains some practices of HTML and CSS.
+This repository also contains several other code for other HTML and CSS practice.
+This personal project focuses on basic implementations and some of the features may be omitted.

 [Webpage](https://kenho01.github.io/youtube-clone/)